 While traditional testosterone replacement therapies introduce external testosterone, herbs and supplements work differently.
 They aim to stimulate the body's own testosterone production or help manage the symptoms of low testosterone.

 It's important to note that while some of these alternative treatments are safe, many haven't undergone extensive testing in humans.
-Therefore, it's crucial to consult with a healthcare professional before incorporating any herb or supplement into your regimen.
+Therefore, it's crucial to consult with a healthcare professional before adding any herb or supplement into your regimen.

 They can assess whether these options are suitable for you and recommend the appropriate dosage.